bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 ---
 layout: post
 category: news
-title: The end of WhatsApp on KaiOS as we know it
 ---
+# The end of WhatsApp on KaiOS as we know it
 **TL;DR**

 **Did WhatsApp disappear from KaiStore?**